Calala, New South Wales

 Calala is a suburb of the Northern New South Wales city of Tamworth, administered by Tamworth Regional Council.
 In the 2016 census, Calala had a population of 3,927.

 The suburb is 4.5 km southeast of the CBD of Tamworth and is connected to the city by Calala Lane, which continues through the suburb to form its main street.
 Calala Lane often becomes flooded in times of heavy rain, usually isolating the residents from the rest of the city but generally only for several hours at a time.
 Further along Calala Lane past the residential area of Calala is Farrer Memorial Agricultural High School and the New South Wales Department of Agriculture plant research institute.

 Commercial area

 A commercial shopping complex opened in 2006 which now serves the residents of Calala.
-The complex contains an IGA supermarket, fish and chip takeaway shop, bottle shop, butcher, pharmacy and Northwest Health GP clinic.
-Following an extension to the complex in late 2017, a Domino's pizza outlet is also part of this shopping centre.
+The complex contains a supermarket, fish and chip takeaway shop, bottle shop, butcher, pharmacy and Northwest Health GP clinic.
 Calala also contains a smaller shopping centre consisting of a bottle shop, a takeaway shop and a small hippie clothing and giftware store.